 - Snails and Slugs

-The most well-known pest-repelling companion plant is the marigold as it has the unique ability to deter nematodes through their roots.
+The most well-known pest-repelling companion plant is the marigold as it has the unique ability to deter nematodes through its roots.
 Nematodes are particularly destructive for potatoes but can harm many plants including tomato, pepper, eggplant, okra, cucumber, and squash (source).

 Some other examples of the repelling ability of companion plants include lavender repelling snails and slugs with its strong scent, and nasturtium attracting aphids away from plants with its naturally sheltering leaves.